51Degrees/specifications/pipeline-specification/wip/features/pipeline-configuration.md

 # Pipelines

-- Pipelines must have the ability to add elements/engines.
+- During construction, Pipelines must have the ability to add elements/engines.
 These will run in sequence in the order they are added.
-- Pipelines must have the ability to add multiple elements/engines that will run in parallel (where the language supports this).
+- During construction, Pipelines must have the ability to add multiple elements/engines that will run in parallel (where the language supports this).

 For example: